BI 111: Introduction to Marine Life in the Sea - Marine Habitats

 Course Fees

-Students enroll in one of four weekend field section, each of which includes a mandatory overnight field experience at OSU's Hatfield Marine Science Center in Newport, Oregon.
+• Students will enroll in one weekend field section which includes a mandatory overnight field experience at OSU's Hatfield Marine Science Center in Newport, Oregon.